Oklahoma Student Art Exhibition

 OSAE is FREE to enter and a great way to showcase student artwork.
 In addition to the 20 entries each school may enter, we accept an additional five entries for developmentally challenged students and one Ribbon Recycle Challenge piece from each school.

-The Oklahoma State Fair offers five annual art scholarship available to graduating seniors whose school participated in the Oklahoma Student Art Exhibition within the past two years.
+The Oklahoma State Fair offers five annual art scholarships available to graduating seniors whose school participated in the Oklahoma Student Art Exhibition within the past two years.

 Regional Take-In & Judging Sites

-Teachers in other parts of the state no longer have to make three trips to Oklahoma City for their students participating in the OSAE.
-In addition to Oklahoma City, take-in and judging is now available in Enid, Ada, Lawton and Tulsa.
+Teachers in other parts of the state no longer need to make three trips to Oklahoma City for their students participating in the OSAE.
+In addition to Oklahoma City, take-in and judging are now available in Enid, Ada, Duncan and Tulsa.
 Every county in Oklahoma is assigned to one of the five district sites.
 See the prospectus for more information.

 Congratulations to the first 10 schools who registered for the 2019 Oklahoma Student Art Exhibition.